 - Value different thinking styles: making it clear to the whole team, both as a team and individuals, that you value all styles of thinking will help.
 But if it’s just words it will do more damage than saying nothing, go on to change the way you manage team meetings.

 - Response time: Give all of your team slightly longer to respond to questions, or make them take longer.
 Typically introverts think things through before they talk, while extroverts talk in order to think, if you’ve accepted the first answer and moved on you cut out the more detailed introvert answer.
 People who normally respond immediately may benefit from a few more seconds of thinking time (so their ideas have more detail), the introverts will get a chance to express their opinion.
+Send out agenda and discussion items beforehand so everybody can prepare (the introverts will engage more if you do).

 - Ask for more answers: Don’t just take the first answer, ask for more ideas.
 This will encourage quieter, more thoughtful people to think it’s worth bothering to respond.
 You’ll get a richer answer and be able to make better decisions.